eyolfson/aur/README.md

 ## Description

 Most packages match up with the ones in the offical AUR.
-Some are stripped down versions for my own use.
-I have a few official AUR packages including:
+Some are stripped down versions for my own use (`sabnzbd`).
+I have a few official AUR packages
+including:

 - `dynamorio`
 - `emacs-async`